 - Do you provide any funding related to living expenses?

-There is no specific policy against it.
 The OAD grants are typically small to medium (few thousand Euro).
 So any living expenses will leave little for other project expenses and thus may not be seen favorably by the review panel.

 - What kind of items can be funded through our projects?